Even if you’ve heard about the 3.27 billion email and password combinations made public in 2020, you may not have heard the worst of it.

 You should know that verifying a digital identity with an email and a password isn’t as straightforward as presenting your photo ID at the airport.
 And, password authentication isn’t as safe as it once was, thanks to cybercrimes resulting in lists like COMB.
-In light of the security risks hackers pose, new authentication guidelines were created to help CSPs ensure the authenticity of a user.
+In light of the security risks cybercrime poses, new authentication guidelines were created to help cloud providers ensure the authenticity of a user.

 The Three Authenticators